dwright37/trope-reports/reports/Meta-Llama-3-8B-Instruct.md

 ---

-### T1321: Access to water is a fundamental human right.
+### T1321: Water should be a fundamental human right, not just a commodity.

 |Support|
 |---|